kadimetla/CarND-Behavioral-Cloning-P3/writeup.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would help.
+To augment the data set, I also flipped images and angles thinking that this would help.
 For example, here is an image that has then been flipped: I have not captured flipped images.
 <!--
 ![alt text][image6]
 ![alt text][image7]